Surzhyk: Pre-Soviet era

 The use of the Ukrainian language in theatre and music was also banned, and it had to be translated into other languages.
 Education in the Ukrainian language also suffered similarly, with ethnically Ukrainian teachers being replaced with ethnic Russians.
 In the early 20th century, children were punished for speaking Ukrainian to one another in school, and people sometimes lost their jobs for speaking it.

-Kingdom of Hungary's rule in western Ukraine in the late 18th and 19th centuries was also linguistically oppressive.
+The Kingdom of Hungary's rule in western Ukraine in the late 18th and 19th centuries was also linguistically oppressive.
 For example, in Zakarpattia, Hungarian was the only language permitted by the regime, so Ukrainian was excluded from institutions like schools.
 Even so, language policies here were not as restrictive as those applied in eastern Ukraine by the Tsarist regime of Russia.

 Soviet era

 In the 1920s, after Ukraine became a part of the Soviet Union, the Ukrainian language saw a revival under the Soviet policy of korenizatsiya (nativisation), which supported the development of non-Russian languages.
 The purpose was to gain the support of those ethnic groups that had been oppressed by the Tsarist regime.
 Soviet government business in Ukraine was conducted in the Ukrainian language, with the aim of integrating the Ukrainian people into the new Soviet system.
-This Ukrainianisation brought with it a significant advance in the development, standardisation, and codification of the Ukrainian language.
+This Ukrainisation brought with it a significant advance in the development, standardisation, and codification of the Ukrainian language.
 Accompanying it was an increase in the number of Ukrainian-language publications, as well as theatre productions and schools in which Ukrainian was used.

-From the 1930s onwards, the Russian language exerted significant influence on Ukrainian, and the regime of Joseph Stalin began to actively suppress the Ukrainian language.
+From the 1930s onwards, the Russian language exerted significant influence on Ukrainian, and the regime of Joseph Stalin began to actively suppress the Ukrainian language, but it remained overwhelmingly the main language of education.
 Along with many of the other languages spoken in the Soviet Union, Ukrainian was viewed as a challenge to centralised power and the linguistic unification of the Soviet people.
-Terminology and wording that was similar or identical to Russian was emphasized in dictionaries, grammar books, and the official guidance issued to editors and publishers.
+Terminology and wording similar or identical to Russian were emphasized in dictionaries, grammar books, and the official guidance issued to editors and publishers.
 This resulted in a generally more Russianised Ukrainian than had existed prior to the Soviet Union.
 After Ukraine became independent, this outcome would eventually generate disagreement regarding the question of what constitutes pure Ukrainian.

 Words and other Ukrainian-language speech forms that are similar to those of Russian were emphasised.
 In addition, many Russian words or terms replaced their Ukrainian equivalents and were then modified by Ukrainian grammar and phonetics.
 The following table contains a few examples of how the Ukrainian language was changed during the Soviet era.

 Members of the cultural elite who promoted local languages were later purged from positions of authority during the reign of Stalin, as part of an effort to strengthen the cohesion of the Soviet Union and promote Russian as the official language of the Soviet Union.